tsume82/evolution_routing_protocol/README.md

 **Note**: The ONE must be compiled before use.
 To do so, execute "./compile.sh" (compile.bat on Windows) in the directory named `the-one`

+To automatically compile the-ONE and Jenetics and run the experiments, please run `run.bash`.

 To appear on ACM Transactions on Evolutionary Learning and Optimization.

 The repository contains the following files: